brklntmhwk/npkb/README.md

 ### Templates
 Notes are created based on templates.
 By answering some prompts, you can create a note from a specific template.
 ### Notes
 Notes contain the rest of all.
-They are supposed to be, so to speak, "Permanent Notes" down the road, following [[#^eb4bbe|the evergreen process]] above.
+They are supposed to be, so to speak, "Evergreen Notes" down the road, following [[#^eb4bbe|the evergreen process]] above.
 #### Concepts
 You can manage bigger and more abstract things here.
 When you want to start with a bigger concept from the beginning, this is the one.
 #### Efforts